mukund-rakholiya/Patterns-using-Java/README.md

 ## 🌟 Future Goals
   - Add more patterns to the collection.
-  - Include explanations and comments for complex patterns.
+  - Include comments for complex patterns.
-  - Provide categorized patterns like geometric shapes, pyramids, etc.
+  - Provide various patterns like geometric shapes, pyramids, etc.

 ## 📜 License
   - This repository is licensed under the MIT License.